How to reduce your AWS NAT Gateway bill

 RECOMMENDATIONS

-This talk fundamentally changed how I think about TDD.
-Ian Cooper clarifies what Kent Beck actually meant—test behaviors, not implementation details.
-It's the antidote to the brittle test suites that make people hate TDD.
-Every developer should watch this.
+This talk solidified my practical approach to TDD.
+Ian Cooper clarifies what Kent Beck actually meant: test behaviors, not implementation details.
+Every engineer that cares about building quality code should watch this.

 Fowler explains how useful terms lose their meaning as they spread—'agile' becoming meaningless, 'refactoring' used for any code change.
 Understanding this phenomenon helps you recognize when buzzwords have drifted from their original intent and why going back to primary sources matters.